meetfinger/VW-T5-ESP/README.md

 <h2> smart up the VW T5.1 MJ 2009</h2>
 <h2> Disclaimer: use at your own risk</h2>

-To read the current outside temperature from my car i tapped the CAN Bus.
-While there, i read some other stuff and added GPS.
+To read the current inside and outside temperature from my car i installed a ESPHome node.
+While there, i also included a GPS and SIM Module to act as a tracker.
 I used ESPHome because i currently use it a lot.

 Hardware-Features:
 * T-Call Board with ESP32 and SIM800l Module on board